massalabs/massa/docs/testnet/faq.rst

 - Mac Os : ctrl + c for killing the process and :code:`cargo run --release > logs.txt 2>&1`

-How secure are the private keys?
+How secure are the keypairs ?
 --------------------------------

 Please note that the Testnet coins have NO VALUE.
 That being said, we are working on adding encryption on several levels before the Mainnet.